saiharshini1207/700759673_ICP-1/README.md

 Considering a Example:
-Enter  string: hello
+1.Enter  string: hello
-Enter number of characters to be deleted: 2
+2.Enter number of characters to be deleted: 2
-Enter the characters to be deleted: e
+3.Enter the characters to be deleted: e
-Enter the characters to be deleted: l
+4.Enter the characters to be deleted: l
-Reversed and Modified String: olh
+5.Reversed and Modified String: olh